 Into the wild is by far my favorite travel movie.
 This story is based on the life of Chris McCandless.
-Chris had a very promising future ahead of him.
-He graduated successfully from the Emory University in Atlanta.
+Well, Chris had a very promising future ahead of him.
+He graduated successful from the Emory University in Atlanta.

 Harvard seemed to be the next logical destination ahead a ‘successful’ career.
 While his parents were planning his future, Chris had other things in mind.
-Just like me, Chris was looking for something more than a classic life.
-He transferred all of his life savings to a charity, and began to wander through the United States.
-Along his journey, he met all kind of wonderful people.
+Just as me, Chris was looking for something more than just a classic life.
+He transferred all of his life savings to a charity and began to wander through the United States.

-I know how hard it is to break free, to chase your dreams.
-Therefore, Chris has my deepest respect.
+I know how hard it is to break free from everything to chase your dreams, well therefore Chris has my deepest respect.

 I’ve seen the bucket list hype been growing a lot the past few years.
 When I first saw this movie at school, I never heard of a bucket list before.
-Nowadays, the internet is full of bucket lists.
+Nowadays, I come across such lists once a day at least.
 I guess Jack and Morgan are the founders of this hype.
 I can’t write for anyone else, but I created my bucket list directly after this movie.

 The score (5,7/10) on IMDb is quite unfair.
 This kind of romantic movies aren’t usually my thing neither.
 But this time I could appreciate it.
-I guess that’s because Julia Roberts’ her character has a lot in common with me.
+Maybe because Julia Roberts’ her character has a lot in common with me.
 At my darkest point in life, I was also lost in this big world.
-I only dared to travel because I had nothing more to lose.
+I only dared to travel because I had nothing more to lose, but time.

 I understand that ‘Eat, Pray, Love’ is for a specific kind of people.
 But I don’t get all the negativity over this movie.
 There were a lot of stunning locations in it.
-The culture was well filmed, and I could appreciate the meditation and spiritual part in it.
+The environment was well filmed, and I could appreciate the meditation and spiritual part in it.
 Well, perhaps I’m just too blind to see the negative parts in it…

 This film should be put in an own specific genre, as I never seen anything quite like this before.
 I do remember that I put the DVD in the player and I didn’t move the next 2 hours.
 Which was a bit strange, since I had no idea what I could expect from this movie.